 Dr. Green looks at her patients with three lenses: Chinese medicine, naturopathic medicine, and conventional medicine and tries to treat them with the best from all three.
 It also depends on what the person is open to.
 Some patients don’t want to try acupuncture treatments because they are afraid of needles.
 Sometimes treatment in one direction is more warranted at first and then later down the line she might add other modalities as needed.

 Dr. Green is from Sunny Southern California.
 She knew she did not want to stay in Portland forever because the rain was not going to work long term.
 Since she planned to relocate after finishing ND school, she knew that naturopathic medicine is not licensed in all states while acupuncture is.
 So not only was she getting information that correlated somewhat with Ayurveda, she would be able to practice acupuncture no matter what state she ended up moving to.

 Why Isn’t Naturopathic Medicine Mainstream?

 I asked Dr. Green if she thought naturopathic medicine would become mainstream soon.
 She feels that it may take a long time.

 “Some of it is political and does not have to do with education.
 NDs are trained as primary care doctors in an outpatient setting and have a focus on preventative medicine, but the conventional community is not always accepting of what we have to offer.
-There is also room for growth in validating the science behind the modalities we use.
+There is also room for growth for validating the science behind the modalities we use.
 Not everything is has been tested using double-blind, placebo-controlled studies and we use some approaches that are anecdotal but tested through time, much like Ayurveda and Chinese medicine.”

 Natural Health is Hard to Validate Scientifically